 Ready to make some of your own?
 Like I said, these grain-free chocolate cupcakes you see are two days old and still going strong, so they store well too.
 BONUS: you can use the recipe for brownies or round cakes or sheet cake or in a trifle too.
 Here’s what you’ll need:

 Yes, there is sugar in there.
 It’s funny because my kids only see that white fluffy powdered sugar only during birthday time.
 They’re always like…”what is THAT?”
 We typically only use sweeteners like sucanat and honey.
-Since not all the ingredients may be available to you locally, here is where I source mine. (click each to see)

 - Bobs Red Mill Gluten Free All-Purpose Baking Flour

 - Bob’s Red Mill Arrowroot Starch

 Once the cupcakes cool, it’s fun to decorate your little cakes with the buttercream frosting.

 Love to have cupcakes, but don’t want grains in your diet?
 These grain-free chocolate cupcakes are not only delicious, but can be topped with your favorite fruit-flavored buttercream frosting.
 Also, no food coloring needed.
 Yay!